cjmyles/firebase-react-express/README.md

 $ firebase serve
 ```

 **Note:** This is the same as running `firebase serve --only functions,hosting`.
-**Note:** Although we are running functions, we also need Firebase to serve hosting so that the Express app runs correctly.
+Although we are running functions, we also need Firebase to serve hosting so that the Express app runs correctly.
 At this point I'm not entirely sure why this is the case (as we run the React app separately below).

-You should see a message in terminal containing the functions url, something like `http://localhost:5001/node-test-f2063/us-central1/api`.
+You should see a message in terminal containing the functions url, something like [http://localhost:5001/node-test-f2063/us-central1/api](http://localhost:5001/node-test-f2063/us-central1/api).

 Copy this URL and paste it into `package.json`: